adrienbrunet/adrienbrunet.github.io/_posts/2016-09-15-hide-all-the-things.markdown

 Here is the template you can use to hide facebook news feed`using you newly installed app:

 Workflow:
-- click on your extension icon,
+- click on your extension icon
 - click on "write style for *website name*"
 - copy paste the following code
 - add a name on the top left